marbl/MetagenomeScope/README.md

 ![Screenshot of MetagenomeScope's standard mode, zoomed in on a region of a biofilm scaffold graph](https://user-images.githubusercontent.com/4177727/27416728-4c6297d8-56dd-11e7-9d89-472686c7a29e.png "Screenshot of MetagenomeScope's standard mode, zoomed in on a region of a biofilm scaffold graph.")

 An interactive visualization tool designed for metagenomic sequence assembly and scaffold graphs.
-The tool aims to prevent a semi-linearized, hierarchical overview of the input graph while emphasizing the presence of certain structural patterns in the graph.
+The tool aims to display a semi-linearized, hierarchical overview of the input graph while emphasizing the presence of certain structural patterns in the graph.

-To this end, MetagenomeScope highlights certain patterns of contigs in the graph (bubbles, frayed ropes, chains, and "linear" cycles), splits graphs up by their connected components, and uses [Graphviz](http://www.graphviz.org/)' `dot` tool to hierarchically lay out each connected component of a graph.
+To this end, MetagenomeScope highlights certain patterns of contigs in the graph (bubbles, frayed ropes, chains, and "linear" cycles), splits the graph into its connected components (only displaying one connected component at a time), and uses [Graphviz](http://www.graphviz.org/)' `dot` tool to hierarchically lay out each connected component of a graph.
 MetagenomeScope also supports the use of
 [SPQR tree](https://en.wikipedia.org/wiki/SPQR_tree) decompositions
 (computed using [OGDF](http://www.ogdf.net/doku.php)) to present an